rehierl/node-tree-outliner/1-0-mathematics/1-1-2-operations-on-groups.md

 Note that the following definitions correspond with those defined for simple sets of values.
-That is, the following definitions can be understood to be generalization of the set-based operations and the set-based operations as specializations.
+That is, the following definitions can be understood to be generalizations of the set-based operations and the set-based operations as specializations.

 The cardinality/multiplicity of a value, that is not an element of a group,